📞 705-540-0760

 2. There Is Significant Hollow or Decay in the Trunk

 Some hollowing is manageable, but when internal decay has compromised a significant portion of the trunk's cross-section, the structural risk becomes unacceptable.
-A qualified arborist can assess the extent of internal decay using probes or resistograph testing.
-If the shell wall is too thin to support the tree's weight and wind load, it needs to come down.
+Research from the ISA indicates that a tree with internal decay extending beyond one-third of the trunk diameter has a dramatically elevated failure risk.
+A qualified arborist can assess this using probes or resistograph testing.

 3. The Tree Has Developed a Dangerous Lean

 A sudden lean — especially one accompanied by soil heaving on one side — indicates root failure.
 Unlike a natural gradual lean that a tree has grown with over years, a sudden lean can precede rapid and complete failure.
-This is an emergency situation.
+Trees with a lean exceeding 15 degrees from vertical and evidence of root plate lifting should be treated as an emergency situation.

 4. Major Surface Roots Are Damaged or Severed

 Construction, trenching, grading, and soil compaction can destroy critical portions of a tree's root system.
-A tree may look healthy above ground for years after major root damage before suddenly declining or failing.
+According to the ISA, 50% or more of a tree's root system can be destroyed before symptoms appear above ground.
+A tree may look healthy for years after major root damage before suddenly failing.
 If significant root damage has occurred, an arborist assessment is essential.

 5. The Tree Has Significant Storm Damage